WU-AI-Racing/wuair_docs/docs/Development/setting-up-repos.md

-To test code in experimental branches the best approach we currently have found it this to be the easiest method.
+#### To test code in experimental branches the best approach we currently have found the following.

-Now in on you **local machine**
+**On your local machine:**
-1. Delete the cloned repository you want work on.
+1. Delete the repository you want work on.
 EX: `rm -fr perception_pkg`
-2. Clone the repository you want to work on EX: `git clone git@github.com:WU-AI-Racing/wuair_perception.git`
+2. Clone the repository you want to work on using git EX: `git clone git@github.com:WU-AI-Racing/wuair_perception.git`
 3. Go to you desired experiment branch with `git checkout BRANCH-NAME`

 Then build the ros workspace with: